AutoResearch/autora/docs/theorist/index.md

 ![Overview](../img/theorist.png)

+Theorist use information about experimental conditions that have already been probed $\vec{x}' \in X'$ and respective dependent measures $\vec{y}' \in Y'$.
 The following table includes the theorists currently implemented in AutoRA.

 | Name                                       | Links                                                                                                                                 | Description                                                                                                                                                                                       | Arguments |
 |--------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------|